MisawaJapan.com

 Festival Mikoshi While the festival maintains tradition with regard to the route of the parade and the forms of the folk entertainment, nowadays it is accompanied by 27 auxiliary floats that are elaborately decorated based on folklore and Kabuki stories.
 In February 2004, the festival was designated as an Important Intangible Folk Cultural Property by the government under the name of the Hachinohe Sansha Taisai Float Festival.

-Friday night is the Opening Ceremony highlighted by the pre-festival drum and flute competition.
-It is begins at 6pm.
+31 July is the Opening Ceremony highlighted by the pre-festival taiko drum and flute competition.
+It begins at 6pm.

-On the 4th, the Closing Ceremony takes place at 6pm in front of City Hall.
+On the 4th, the Closing Ceremony takes place at 6pm in front of City Hall and also offers taiko drum and flute performances.

 Driving Instructions